-This past year, WorldView launched our children’s trainings to equip families as a whole for the transition to life overseas.
+This past year, CultureBound launched our children’s training to equip whole families for the transition to life overseas.
 After each training, I have asked the children what they liked about the program and what they would change for the next kids who come through the training.

 Oy.
 That is NOT what I wanted to hear.
 See, I have the stories that I share when somebody asks me about Africa.
 The safe ones.
 But then there are the others.
 The yucky, messy, raw stories.

 We came back to California for furlough my Sophomore year in high school and stayed through my Junior year.
 When I started at a public high school in the 10th grade, everyone asked about Africa and that was great, because, really, I didn’t have much else to talk about.
 So I shared my stories (the cheery ones), but I soon realized that I could only go so far before their eyes would start to glaze over and they would lose interest.
 I quickly learned that sharing Africa stories made me un-relatable.

 In October of that school year, someone shared a story, and to relate to what they were saying, I said, “Oh yeah!
 This one time in Africa…” I was quickly cut off by a sarcastic, “Here goes Lauren with another Africa story….”
 Shortly after that, I was told to “stop bragging about living in Africa.”
 And shortly after that, I stopped telling my Africa stories.

 Now I am an adult, working with kids who are about to have their own life overseas.
 Their own Africa or Asia or Europe stories.
 And they want to hear mine.
 And so do their parents who are about to embark on parenting overseas.
 And not just the fun, cheery ones about weird foods and strange bathrooms, but the other ones.
 The hard, sad ones.
 The stories about difficult transitions and evacuations and war.
 The stories about friends who died and my journey through processing the wealth of grief that I carried.